Freestyle skier Eileen Gu is a woman of many talents.

 The Chinese skier qualified for the women's freeski slopestyle final on Saturday wearing a ski suit woven with her Chinese heritage and personal anecdotes.

 Although born and raised in San Francisco, Gu competes for China, her mother's homeland.
-When speaking with reporters after her run, she explained how she and a fellow Stanford student designed the suit in honor of her family heritage as well as her dominance at the 2022 Beijing Winter Olympics, where she became the first freestyle skier to earn three medals at a single Winter Olympics.
+When speaking with reporters after her run, she explained how she and a fellow Stanford student designed the suit in honor of her family heritage, as well as her dominance at the 2022 Beijing Winter Olympics, where she became the first athlete to earn three freestyle skiing medals at a single Winter Olympics.

 The all-white suit was custom-made by Chinese sports equipment company Anta, who sponsors Gu.
 The color imitates the white base of the Chinese ceramic style known as qinghua, which consists of white porcelain glazed with cobalt blue designs.
 Similar to qinghua, Gu's suit featured blue dragon embroidery with golden detailing running up her arms.
 A patch with the face of a fierce-looking white dragon is stitched on her upper right arm, just underneath her name.